mickael9/rvgl-flatpak/README.md

 ## Notes

-- Everything that will downloaded from the launcher lives inside `~/.var/app/org.rvgl.rvmm`
+- Anything downloaded from the launcher lives inside `~/.var/app/org.rvgl.rvmm`
 - Automatic updates of the launcher itself are disabled
 - `rvmm://` custom protocol handler is registered